Kofysh/Lockpick_RCM/README.md

 Mariko consoles (Switch V2 and Switch Lite) contain unique keys and protected keyslots.
 To extract these keys, you will need to use the `/switch/partialaes.keys` file along with a brute-forcing tool like [PartialAesKeyCrack](https://files.sshnuke.net/PartialAesKeyCrack.zip).
 The process involves :

 1. Open `partialaes.keys` and observe the keyslot data.
-2. Use the following command format:
+2. Use the following command format :
    ```
    PartialAesKeyCrack.exe <num1> <num2> <num3> <num4> --numthreads=[N]
    ```